Raukk/TensorAsic/Proposals/InitialProposedImplementationSpecs.md

 Forward Pass Focused; But not specifically inference/prediction focused.

+Focused primarily on Convolutional Neural Networks (CNNs) and the common variations there of.

 Throughput Focuses; Expecting batches or streaming data, not one shot data.

 Not Focused on setting Weights; Because of the design and goals, it is expected that weights will only be reset a few times per second at most.